wenbobao/PPiOS-Rename/README.md

 Installation
 ------------

-We suggest downloading one of the binary releases from the Releases page.
-The archive contains a standalone binary that you can copy to an appropriate place on your system, e.g. `/usr/local/bin`, and we suggest ensuring that the location is on your PATH.
+We suggest downloading one of the binary releases from the [Releases](https://github.com/preemptive/ios-class-guard/releases) page.
+The archive contains a standalone binary that you can copy to an appropriate place on your system, e.g. `/usr/local/bin`.
+We suggest ensuring that the location is on your PATH.
 The release archive also includes other files such as this README, a changelog, and our license.

 Project Setup
 -------------